SarthakMakhija/Hystrix/readme.md

 HystrixSpikeExternalService is a spring-boot application which defines certain REST services for returning dummy GeoLocation and Weather information.

-HystrixSpikeCore has a dependency on MongoDB.
+HystrixSpikeCore has a dependency on MongoDB (for storing some Hystrix Metrics [for POC]).
 Please ensure either - <br />
     1. Mongo is up and running <br />
     2. Change the following properties in application.properties if needed, <br />
         <ul><li>